hraberg/Shen.java/README.md

 * The K Lambda parser.
 * Partial application.
-* Compilation of small KL snippets, `defun` is missing.
+* Compilation of small KL snippets, `defun` is missing. `eval-kl` still uses the interpreter, so it doesn't work.
 * Most primitives were working with the interpreter - I use [Dominik's tests](https://github.com/hraberg/Shen.java/blob/master/test/shen/ShenTest.java) from [Shen to Clojure](http://code.google.com/p/shen-to-clojure/).
 They'll be reused by the compiler.